ZeroSync/ZeroSync/README.md

 zkRelay by Martin Westerkamp: https://github.com/informartin/zkRelay/

 ## Old Repository
 The initial repository contains benchmarks, which I will revisit before adding them here.
-If you are interested in them anyway, you can some inspiration here: https://git.tu-berlin.de/luckylee/starkrelay
+If you are interested in them anyway, you can get some inspiration (and even a few results) here: https://git.tu-berlin.de/luckylee/starkrelay